-For example, if you are on all fours on a yoga mat, you may like a blanket under your knees or a pillow on a birthing ball to rest your head on.
+For example, if you’re on all fours on a yoga mat, you may like a blanket under your knees or a pillow on a birthing ball to rest your head on.
 Offering you sips of water and snacks.
 Perhaps you’d like a warm or cold compress?
 Asking you if there’s anything they can do to make you more comfortable.

-6. Using Pressure holds, Rebozo & Massage techniques
+6. Using Pressure holds & Massage techniques

-Wishing expecting mums and birth Partners the very best.
+Wishing expecting parents the very best !

 Pregnancy Yoga & Birth Preparation Workshop: ‘Absolutely amazing service from Sky.
 Without the practice and encouragement in classes I don’t think I could have had a natural birth.
 She gave me tremendous encouragement and taught me countless techniques to prepare me for when my labour started.
 I would also make the couples workshop a priority for all, but especially for the birthing partners.
 My husband was my calm strong partner that I needed and he was prepared because the parenting class prepared him and he knew what techniques I would be doing.’
 Safiya, December 2018, shared here